 Pietism, a common sub-species of personal feelings, equally to be avoided.
 If you want to cite, say, John Paul's address to the American bishops during their 1998 ad limina visit, by all means do so, but don't tell me that "our most Holy Father delivered a moving speech that surely inflamed the hearts of the happy men who heard it."
 I mean, unless it really was like that, in which case you'd better have some evidence for your claim.

 Sentence fragments.
 If it doesn't have a subject and a predicate, it's not a complete thought, and if it's not a complete thought, it doesn't belong in a scholarly paper.
+Even for effect.

 Syntax.
 I can't quite describe it, but I cringe when it's been violated.
 Example: "I know a man with a wooden leg named Smith."
 All together now, "What's the name of his other leg?"

 Translations offered on faith.
 When providing your own translations, reproduce the original text in a footnote.
+Do not italicize the quoted foreign text.

 Verbosity.
 Don't take 30 words to say what could be said in 20.
 Generally, if the elimination of a given word would not change the meaning the sentence, eliminate the word.
 Example: Reduce "Francis of Assisi was a validly ordained deacon." to "Francis of Assisi was a deacon."

-Wiki, or almost anything else on-line.
+Citing Wiki, or almost anything else on-line.
 There is a place for on-line research, of course.
 I use it all the time, and occasionally, very occasionally, I cite an on-line source in a scholarly paper.
-But the vast majority of what's available on-line is not "peer reviewed" and therefore is about as unpersuasive as one can get and not be totally irrelevant.
-Use the Library, and Inter-Library Loan, and experience the pleasure of sitting down in a big overstuffed chair under good diffused lighting with a thick tome and a cup of tea and just reading, instead of word-searching an electronic file and cutting and pasting blocks of text.
+But the vast majority of what's available on-line is not "peer reviewed" and therefore it is about as unpersuasive as one can get and not be totally irrelevant.
+Use the Library and Inter-Library Loan, and experience the pleasure of sitting down in a big overstuffed chair under good diffused lighting with a thick tome and a cup of tea and just reading, instead of word-searching an electronic file and cutting and pasting blocks of text.

-Pay special attention to footnotes
+Pay attention to footnotes

-Given the nature of a thesis and the vital importance of avoiding gratuitous assertions, this section on footnotes, the primary way that gratuitous assertions are avoided in academic writing, is going to take awhile.
+Given the nature of a graduate thesis and the vital importance of avoiding gratuitous assertions, this section on footnotes, the primary way that gratuitous assertions are avoided in academic writing, is going to take awhile.

 A footnote should be a beautiful thing, beautiful either in its simplicity or in its complexity, but either way, beautiful.
 Footnotes are a service to the reader, so justice and charity demand high quality.
 I suggest that there are three basic kinds of footnotes: Citation, Referral, and Commentary.
 A single footnote might contain two or even all three sorts of information, but they should be kept distinct and presented in the above order.
 All footnotes go at the bottom of the page.